 The Teredo Navalis is a pesky and greedy animal as have eaten up several vessels.
 Twelve of the twenty rafts as after WW2 sailed out on the Pacific Ocean were lost - and at least 6, but perhaps more, was sunken by Teredo Navalis.

-What we really want is to clear up what the South Americans could have done against this evil infestation, and we expect that a solution with Pitt asphalt, as the sailor and writer John Haslett indicate, will show up as a possibility as will be researched.
+What we really want is to clear up what the South Americans did or could have done against this evil infestation.
+We expect that a process of drying out the trunks on hot and dry beaches and an treatment with Pitt asphalt, could be a part of this, as the raft sailor and writer John Haslett indicate.
+John Haslett is our probably most experienced Teredo Navalis fighter.
+Ref: his book: The lost raft - ISBN 9780692545263.

 The greatest menace against ocean sailing rafts is the Ship-Worm - Teredo Navalis.
 That is a clam as has sunken thousands of ships.